nicolewhite/nicolewhite.github.io_old/drafts/visualize-subset-neo4j-alchemy.md

 </html>
 ```

-Finally, I can view my graph by navigating in the terminal to the directory where `actors.json` and `graph.html` sit and executing Python's SimpleHTTPServer module:
+Finally, I can view my graph visualization by navigating in the terminal to the directory where `actors.json` and `graph.html` sit and executing Python's SimpleHTTPServer module:

 ```
 python -m SimpleHTTPServer